Category Archives: 2015 Films

 Predictably, Amy and Aaron fall in love.

 Brie Larson and Colin Quinn co-star as Amy’s family members.
-Both give one-note performances that are fine, but unspectacular and one surmises that Brie Larson agreed to this role before her Oscar-winning turn in Room.
+Both give one-note performances that are fine, but unspectacular, and one surmises that Brie Larson agreed to this role before her Oscar-winning turn in Room (2015).

-Despite the comedy clichés, however, I had some good fun with Trainwreck.
+Despite the comedy clichés, I had some good fun with Trainwreck.

-Schumer is quite likable as the ordinary girl- think of her as the new Melissa McCarthy- that many people can relate to.
-I am not sure Schumer and Hader had the best chemistry, but the point was more that she found love with a “regular” guy, a tad dull, to counter-balance her big, loud personality.
+Schumer is likable as an ordinary girl, think of her as the new Melissa McCarthy, to whom many people can relate.
+I am not sure Schumer and Hader had the best chemistry, but the point was that she found love with a “regular” guy, a tad dull, to counter-balance her big, loud personality.

 And they do make a charming pair.